HowNetWorks/hnwproxy/readme.md

 1. Install [Vagrant](https://www.vagrantup.com/downloads.html)

-2. Install a supported virtualization provider ([VirtualBox](https://www.virtualbox.org/) or Hyper-V)

-3. Download hnwProxy: `git clone https://github.com/HowNetWorks/hnwProxy.git`
+2. Download hnwProxy: `git clone https://github.com/HowNetWorks/hnwProxy.git`

-4. Start hnwProxy: see the provider section above ^^^.
+3. Start hnwProxy using one of the providers above ^.

-5. Connect via SSH & create a SOCKS5 proxy `vagrant ssh -- -D 6000`
+4. Connect via SSH & create a SOCKS5 proxy `vagrant ssh -- -D 6000`

-6. Set your browser to proxy requests to localhost:6000.
+5. Set your browser to proxy requests to localhost:6000.

-7. Use the command `proxy` to see what you can break in hnwProxy.
+6. Use the command `proxy` to see what you can break in hnwProxy.

+### Vagrant Commands

+ * Stop VM: `vagrant halt`
-8. Rerun provisioning: `vagrant provision`, destroy VM: `vagrant destroy`
+ * Delete VM: `vagrant destroy`
+ * Update VM: `vagrant halt && vagrant up --provision` (fast and works most of the time)
+ * Update VM: `vagrant destroy && vagrant up`

+### Example
 ```
 PS D:\git\hnwProxy> vagrant ssh -- -D 6000